Verifiable Credentials

 Benefits:

-Opening up APIs also allows for multiple market players to build direct and indirect products over it.
-For example, various user-facing applications can be developed, focusing on different target groups, languages, purposes etc. that allow people to seamlessly provide consent (according to a consent artefact specified) to have their data fetched and shared with third parties.
+Opening APIs also allows for multiple market players to build direct and indirect products over it.
+For example, various user-facing applications can be developed, focusing on different target groups, languages, purposes etc., that allow people to seamlessly provide consent (according to a consent artefact specified) to have their data fetched and shared with third parties.

 Summary of the DPI approach to verifiable credentials:

-b) Embed online / offline machine readable and digitally signed QR codes on all physical documents
+b) Embed online/offline machine-readable and digitally signed QR codes on all physical documents

 d) Allow verifiable credentials to be available through eLockers or Wallets.